NeuroBAU/resources/protocol_taxonomy/README.md

 ### How to use
 The steps to apply the controlled dictionary are the following:
-1. Perform a preliminary review of the literature to identify features that best capture the logic, structure and contingencies of the behavioral assay
-1b. (optional) Ideally more than one expert should agree on the features to be extracted
+1. Perform a preliminary review of the literature to identify features that best capture the logic, structure and contingencies of the behavioral assay. _(optional) Ideally more than one expert should agree on the features to be extracted_
 2. Select the fields in the dictionary that are in line with the features extracted from the literature
 3. Use the selected fields to extract information from the _Materials & Methods_ section
 4. Refine ...